 I’d suggest the Princeton Review over Prep101 if you’re after a 513+ and would like a score guarantee.
 That is what you get with their 513+ course (you must already be scoring at least a 500 for this course).
 Princeton Review’s 513+ course is around the same price as Prep101 and can be taken live online or in person (if you’re lucky enough to be living in the Southern California area).

-One of the highest-rated MCAT prep courses that offer in-person, on-demand, and live-online MCAT prep as well as high score guarantees.
+One of the highest-rated MCAT prep courses that offers on-demand and live-online MCAT prep as well as high score guarantees.

 - Subject-specific diagnostic exams pinpoint strengths & weaknesses